 Porcelain tiles have become very popular in recent years because they are very low maintenance, consistent in size, texture and pattern and are available in some super ranges including stone, quartz and wood effect.

-For hallways, kitchens, and areas of heavy duty, practical, robust floors are critical, so avoid carpet and go for hardwearing stone or wood flooring - there’s a reason the Victorians favored flagstone flooring - it’s durable and hides a multitude of sins!
+For hallways, kitchens, and areas of heavy-duty, practical, robust floors are critical, so avoid carpet and go for hardwearing stone or wood flooring - there’s a reason the Victorians favoured flagstone flooring - it’s durable and hides a multitude of sins!